angel-mora/angel-mora/README.md

 -->

-## Misc

-* ❓ [Best questions to ask in an interview](https://github.com/Phantas0s/questions-job-interview) - A good article from the [awesome creator](https://github.com/Phantas0s) of this markdown profile template.
-* 🌱 [Disonancias](https://github.com/spec-tech/disonancias) - My Critical Theory Magazine [experiment](https://disonancias.org/) [Ruby/Jekyll].

 ## Let's Connect!

-I'm always happy to help as much as I can.
-* 🦚 I'm trying to share my work and the best professional content in find in [LinkedIn](https://linkedin.com/in/angelmoradev), you can send me a message!
+* 🦚 I share my work and the best professional content in find in 🕴️ [LinkedIn](https://linkedin.com/in/angelmoradev), you can send me a message!

 It might get some time for me to answer, but I promise I'll do.

 # 🌏 Welcome to my work! 🌍